datacite/homepage/source/jobopportunities.html.md

 * Occasional travel could be part of the job

-This is a fixed-term contract for 3 years.
+This is a fixed-term contract for 3 years.The remuneration is based on pay scale group 13 TV-L

 ### To apply